Skip to content

 Adding manual trades

-Rotki will pull all your trade history from the exchanges whenever it needs it.
+rotki will pull all your trade history from the exchanges whenever it needs it.
 But most of us have probably also done some OTC trades or taxable events at some point.
 Such events could even just be mining tokens, depending on your jurisdiction, participating in an ICO or getting paid in crypto.

 You can go to this page via History → Exch.
 Trades.
 Clicking on the "Add an external trade" button will open a menu like the following.